 I want to start with a reflection of what this year has brought to us.
 It’s a bit of hindsight and it is imperative that we reflect and grasp the learnings from some of the most difficult moments in our lives.

-In this process, I tried to find simple words to best describe what 2020 meant to me.
+I tried to find simple words to best describe what 2020 meant to me in this process.
 This is by far one of the greatest and hardest year of my entire life!

 This was one of the biggest Wakeup Calls that humanity has faced in history.
 We weren’t ready for this.
 Everything around us went on a pause we have never seen.
 We lost control of our daily routines.
 We lost the option to choose when we come and go.

 The world wasn’t prepared to respond and embrace the challenges presented by 2020, it definitely brought us a lot of humility.